konradha/konradha.github.io/content/posts/pinns.md

 I'm going to show the main ideas in somewhat Pythonic pseudocode.
 For details, follow [this](https://github.com/konradha/DLSC/blob/main/Pinns.ipynb) tutorial to build a solver for the 1D heat equation.
 This [collection](https://github.com/mroberto166/CAMLab-DLSCTutorials) of tutorials is probably a little more polished and complete.
+If you actually want to see the code running, just clone one of the repos I'm linking and see how the models converge to a specific analytic solution.

 ### Implementation
 Now: Roll your own PINN object.
-This approach may be extended to your given problem fairly quickly.
+"PINN" is short for [Phyics-informed neural network](https://en.wikipedia.org/wiki/Physics-informed_neural_networks).
-(ie. another PDE or maybe an inverse problem by introducing another neural net that approximates your parameter ... see the lecture I've linked below for more possibilities).
+This approach may be extended to your given problem fairly quickly (ie. another PDE or maybe an inverse problem by introducing another neural net that approximates your parameter ... see the lecture I've linked below for more possibilities).